syncfusion-content/wpf-docs/wpf/Installation/web-installer/how-to-download.md

    ![License and downloads of Syncfusion Essential Studio](images/start-trial-download-web-installer.png)

-8. After downloading, the Syncfusion&reg; WPF web installer can be unlocked using Syncfusion&reg; registered login credential.
+8. After downloading, the Syncfusion WPF web installer can be unlocked using Syncfusion registered login credential.

-   N> For Syncfusion&reg; trial and licensed products, there is no separate web installer.
-Based on your account license, Syncfusion&reg; trial or licensed products will be installed via web installer.
+   N> For Syncfusion trial and licensed products, there is no separate web installer.
+Based on your account license, Syncfusion trial or licensed products will be installed via web installer.

 You can also refer to the [**web installer**](https://help.syncfusion.com/wpf/installation/web-installer/how-to-install) links for step-by-step installation guidelines.